Why choose home dialysis?

 Stay active in your care between visits by checking your health information and treatment progress with PatientHub.

-Kidney Care CommunityShare experiences, ask questions, and find support from other people living with chronic kidney disease in our online community.
+Kidney Care CommunityShare experiences, ask questions, and find support from our online community of people living with chronic kidney disease.

 Can I do home dialysis by myself?

 With our award-winning training, easy-to-use resources, and 24/7 care team support, you can feel confident doing dialysis treatment from the comfort of home—with or without a care partner.
+In fact, 94% of people who completed our training felt confident starting home dialysis1.
 During training, you will learn how to set up your equipment, perform home dialysis treatments, keep accurate records, and more.

 Take the first step toward home dialysis